 Differences in Systemic Plasma Profiles Between EcB caused by E. faecalis and E. faecium

-We next set out to define the difference in systemic plasma profile the causative organism in cases of enterococcal bacteremia, defined as cases where >90% of the isolates were identified as either E. faecalis or E. faecium.
+We next set out to define the difference in systemic plasma profile the causative organism in cases of Enterococcal bacteremia, defined as cases where >90% of the isolates were identified as either E. faecalis or E. faecium.
 We observed 70 proteins that were significantly enriched (adjusted p values <= 0.05) in E. faecalis infected plasma relative to E. faecium, while 30 were found to be significantly enriched in E. faecium relative to E. faecalis (Figure 4A).
 Comparable results were seen when investigating the metabolomic data, where we identified 11 significantly increased metabolites in E. faecalis relative to E. faecium, and 33 significantly increased in E. faecium relative to E. faecalis (Figure 5A).

 GO term enrichment analysis of the proteins that were found to be significantly increased in E. faecalis showed dramatic differences in immunoglobulin abundances (Figure 4B).
 Further investigation revealed that these increased abundances in E. faecalis relative to E. faecium were due to reduced levels of antibodies in E. faecium infected samples as E. faecalis and healthy had the same levels of immunoglobulins (Figure 4C).
-These differences were also apparent in the GO TERM analysis comparing E. faecium infected samples to healthy ones, where there was a notable reduction in immunoglobulin-related GO terms (Figure 2B) (Supplementary Figure 2).
+These differences were also apparent in the GO term analysis comparing E. faecium infected samples to healthy ones, where there was a notable reduction in immunoglobulin-related GO terms (Figure 2B) (Supplementary Figure 2).

 When investigating the GO term enrichment of the proteins found to be more abundant in samples from patients infected with E. faecalis, we observed a significant enrichment in proteins associated with cholesterol metabolism, including reverse cholesterol transport, cholesterol efflux, chylomicron, and very low-density lipoprotein particle (Figure 4D).